 THE PROSPERITAS CRUSADE

 Though it can call on elite forces such as those of the Adepta Sororitas and the Adeptus Astartes, the Hammer and Sword of the Imperium are it’s Imperial Guard and Imperial Navy.
 These are ordinary men and women who fuel the massive war machine of the Imperium, conquering worlds, putting down rebellions and sometimes being called upon to deliver the ultimate sanctions.
-Without the Imperial Guard and Navy the Imperium would likely fall to pieces, because for all the legends of the might of the Emperors Angels of Death or his Brides, alone of them the elite forces of the Imperium would be overwhelmed by it’s myriad foes.
+Without the Imperial Guard and Navy the Imperium would likely fall to pieces, because for all the legends of the might of the Emperors chosen warriors, alone of them the elite forces of the Imperium would be overwhelmed by it’s myriad foes.

 Drawn from a billion worlds, across the Imperium, the Noble Regiments of the Imperial Guard are vast in number and range from whole units of technologically superior soldiers, to vast tribes of savages barely capable of maintaining the weaponry they are expected to carry into battle.
 The Imperium is a vast place, and many of the vast cultures are reflected in the bizarre variety of regiments within the Imperial Guard.
 To an outsider, in a galaxy of horrors, the Imperial Guard might seem like cannon fodder, but the truth is that many members of the Imperial Guard are the product of the elite of the militaries on their homeworld, the cream of the crop mustered to support the vast might of the Imperium’s fighting forces.